prudhvi2244/Raj_AWS_Notes/vpc.md

 # Public Subnet

+* If a subnet's traffic is routed to an internet gateway, the subnet is known as a public subnet.
 * Use public subnet for the resources that must be connected to the internet.

 # Private Subnet